-With an increasing number of international schools and preschools incorporating STEM and STEAM (and even STREAM) into their curriculums, you may be curious as to what exactly these acronyms mean, and how they’re being put into action in the classroom (or outside of it!).
-Here’s a sneak peek at what students at a handful of international schools and preschools in Singapore get up to each day with these programmes.
+With an increasing number of international schools and preschools incorporating STEM and STEAM into their curriculums, you may be curious about these acronyms – what they mean and how they’re being put into action in the classroom (or outside of it!).
+Here’s a look at what students at a handful of top international schools and preschools in Singapore get up to each day with these programmes.

 Know your acronyms!